Rachel Morgan known as Rachel

 Palliative and end of life care

-Teaches across a variety of subjects within the School of Care Sciences, is a module manager, a personal tutor, a link lecturer and a Dementia Champion, helping the university to become more dementia friendly.
+Teaches across a variety of subjects within the School of Care Sciences, is a module manager, a personal tutor, a link lecturer and a Dementia Champion.

 Varied experience in clinical practice spanning more than a decade.
-Initially worked as a staff nurse at an Assessment & Treatment Unit, then as a Community Learning Disability Nurse, before moving into Older Adult Mental Health Services as the first Specialist Nurse Young Onset Dementia covering the whole of Aneurin Bevan University Health Board (ABUHB).
+Initially worked as a staff nurse at an Assessment & Treatment Unit, then as a Community Learning Disability Nurse, before moving into Older Adult Mental Health Services as the first Specialist Nurse Young Onset Dementia, covering the whole of Aneurin Bevan University Health Board (ABUHB).
 Last clinical post was as a Health Liaison Nurse (Learning Disabilities) and founder member of the ABUHB Health Liaison Team.
 Liaison role was 50% clinical and 50% training, to reduce health inequalities for patients with learning disabilities, through developing the knowledge and skills of general hospital staff to effectively meet their needs.